 Dispute Resolution, Arbitration and Mediation

 - Dispute Resolution Conferences (DRC): The DRC is the ADR procedure most often utilized in El Dorado County.
-It is an early settlement conference conducted by voluntary attorneys serving as temporary judges who provide independent assessments of the case and recommend resolutions.
+It is an early settlement conference conducted by volunteer attorneys serving as temporary judges who provide independent assessments of the case and recommend resolutions.
 The parties and their attorneys must attend the Dispute Resolution Conference and prepare DRC Statements which explain their side of the case.

 - Arbitration: An arbitrator hears evidence presented by the parties, makes legal rulings, determines facts and makes an arbitration award.
 Arbitration awards may be entered as judgments in accordance with the agreement of the parties or, where there is no agreement, in accordance with California statutes.
 Arbitrations can be binding or non-binding, as agreed by the parties in writing.